chibbert/haproxy/doc/lua-api/index.rst

 .. js:function:: HTTPClient.get(httpclient, request)
 .. js:function:: HTTPClient.head(httpclient, request)
 .. js:function:: HTTPClient.put(httpclient, request)
+.. js:function:: HTTPClient.patch(httpclient, request)
 .. js:function:: HTTPClient.post(httpclient, request)
 .. js:function:: HTTPClient.delete(httpclient, request)

   Send a HTTP request and wait for a response.
-GET, HEAD PUT, POST and DELETE methods can be used.
+GET, HEAD PUT, PATCH, POST and DELETE methods can be used.
   The HTTPClient will send asynchronously the data and is able to send and receive more than HAProxy bufsize.